Avebury (village): Modern history

 The Roman road from Silchester to Bath followed the Kennet valley west from Cunetio (near Marlborough), then continued over West Down.
 A section of the agger, some 300 metres (yards) long and up to 1 m high, is visible south-west of Beckhampton.

+The name Avebury possibly derives from the Old English Afaburh meaning 'Afa's fortification'.
+Alternatively, it may possibly mean 'fortification on the River Avon'.

 Domesday Book in 1086 recorded a church at Avreberie but no further details; the population of the settlement may have been recorded under another estate name.
 Fourteen households were recorded at Backentone, on land held by Gilbert of Bretteville.
 The village grew around the church and the manor houses of Avebury and Avebury Trusloe.
 In 1377 there were 134 poll-tax payers in the village, making it one of the largest settlements in Selkley hundred, together with 31 at Beckhampton and 24 at West Kennet.

 Henry I granted an estate at Avebury to his chamberlain William de Tancarville, who in 1114 granted it to the Abbey of Saint-Georges, Boscherville, Normandy, leading to the establishment of Avebury Priory.
 After the expulsion of the alien priories, in 1411 the manor was granted to the collegiate church at Fotheringhay, Northamptonshire.
 The college exchanged the land with the Crown in 1545, and in 1547 the manor was granted to the courtier Sir William Sharington, who had extensive landholdings in Wiltshire and neighbouring counties.
 Later owners included William Dunche (from 1551); John Stawell (from 1640); his son Ralph, created Baron Stawell in 1683; Adam Williamson (d.1798), governor of Jamaica; Sir Henry Meux (from 1873), MP and brewery owner, and his son, also Henry.
 Manor Farm (excluding the manor house) was sold off in 1902, and bought by the National Trust in 1943.
 The house, Avebury Manor, was bought in 1955 by Sir Francis Knowles, who restored it and began to open it to the public in 1956.
 After passing through several hands following his death in 1974, the house was bought by the National Trust in 1991.

 The land held by the church at the time of the Domesday survey was granted to Cirencester Abbey by Henry III in 1133.
 In 1604 the rectory estate was granted to the Dunche family, and probably merged with the manor estate.